 - Traditional Wampanoag culture and customs

-Plan your visit between March and November, that’s when they’re open.
-The cultural integration sets this museum apart.
-You get both sides of the Pilgrim story, told by people whose families lived it.
-Why visit?
-It’s the most authentic Pilgrim settlement experience you’ll find anywhere.
+Plan your visit between March and November when they’re open.
+The cultural integration sets this museum apart, giving you both sides of the Pilgrim story told by people whose families lived it.

 4. Conner Prairie, Fishers, Indiana